go101/immutable-value-proposal/README.md

 including function returns, operator operation evaluation results, explicit value conversion results, etc.

-Final values can be addressable, or not.
+Final values may be addressable, or not.

 #### fixed types and fixed values

 This proposal treats `ref_modifiable` as a type property.
-Surely, it is also a value property.
+Surely, it is also an (indirect) value property.

 Types with property `{ref_modifiable: false}` are called fixed types.
 The notation `T.fixed` is introduced to represent the fixed version of a normal type `T`,